How To Apply

-A student who is entering the University directly after high school.
+Click here if you are a student who is entering the University directly after high school.
 A first year may have AP or IB credits.

-A student who has or will have a bachelor's or master's degree prior to matriculation at MCPHS University.
+Click here if you are a student who has or will have a bachelor's or master's degree prior to matriculation at MCPHS University.

 Postbaccalaureate & Certificate Applicant

-A student with a previously earned baccalaureate degree who is seeking a bachelor's degree or certificate in a new discipline.
+Click here if you are a student with a previously earned baccalaureate degree who is seeking a bachelor's degree or certificate in a new discipline.

-A student who has taken or will have taken at least twelve credits at another college or university prior to matriculation at MCPHS University.
+Click here if you are a student who has taken or will have taken at least twelve credits at another college or university prior to matriculation at MCPHS University.